cert-manager/cert-manager/README.md

 ## Current status

-As this project is pre-1.0, we do not currently offer strong gguarantees around our API stability.
+As this project is pre-1.0, we do not currently offer strong guarantees around our API stability.

 Notably, we may choose to make breaking changes to our API specification (i.e. the